Gadzhi Rabadanov: 2024

 Rabadanov started the 2024 season with a bout against Solomon Renfro on April 12, 2024, at PFL 2.
 He won the fight by unanimous decision.

 His second fight for 2024 season was booked against unbeaten Nicaraguan prospect, Elvin "The Prodigy" Espinoza on June 21, 2024, on the prelims of PFL 5 - Collard vs. Burnell card, at Jon M. Huntsman Center stadium, Salt Lake City, Utah.
 Rabadanov won the fight via (30–27) unanimous decision on all three judges scorecard.
 With this the Nicaraguan fighter suffered the first loss of his pro fight career.

 Rabadanov faced Michael Dufort in the semifinals of the 2024 Lightweight tournament on August 16, 2024, at PFL 8.
 He won the fight by knockout in the second round.

 In the final, Rabadanov faced Brent Primus on November 29, 2024, at PFL 10.
 He won the tournament including the $1 million prize by knockout in the third round.

 2025

 On February 26, 2025, the promotion officially revealed that Rabadanov joined the 2025 PFL Lightweight Tournament.

 In the quarterfinal, Rabadanov faced Marc Diakiese on April 18, 2025, at PFL 3.
 He won the fight via knockout in round one.

 In the semifinals, Rabadanov was scheduled to face Jay-Jay Wilson on June 20, 2025, at PFL 6.
 However, Wilson withdrew and was replaced by Kevin Lee.
 Rabadanov won the fight via TKO in the first round.

 In the final, Rabadanov faced Alfie Davis on August 15, 2025, at PFL 9.
 He lost the bout by unanimous decision.

+2026

+Rabadanov faced Alexandr Chizov on May 2, 2026, at PFL Sioux Falls.
+He won the fight via unanimous decision.

+Rabadanov was scheduled to face Jakub Kaszuba on August 22, 2026, at PFL Tampa.
+However, Kaszuba pulled out from the event and was replaced by Tracy Reeder.
+Rabadanov won the bout via TKO in the first round.